TimWhiting/koka-code/compiler/next.md

 Work on Syntax, Parsing, and Formatter

 ## Fully up to date
-// src/lib/* 07/23/24 updated
+// compiler/lib/* 07/23/24 updated
-// src/common/* 07/23/24 updated - other than parse, and some missing functions in range and file
+// compiler/common/* 07/23/24 updated - other than parse, and some missing functions in range and file
+// compiler/syntax/lexeme & layout 08/05/24

 ## Syntax errors